Visitors intending to reach the official website should visit miami-airport.com

 TSA PreCheck

 You must be a member of a trusted traveler program like Global Entry.
 This expedited security screening program is available through participating airlines and airports.
-Members are not required to remove shoes, jackets, belts, or laptops when passing through security.
-Children under 12 may join a parent/guardian in exclusive lanes.
-Visit TSA PreCheck to learn how to qualify.
+Members of this program are not required to remove their shoes, jackets, belts, or laptops to pass through security.
+Children under 12 can join a parent/guardian in the dedicated lanes.
+Visit TSA PreCheck to learn how to qualify for the program.